Cheapest Tesla Model Y Insurance: Top 5 Companies by Price

 Cheapest Widely Available Option

 Auto-Owners ranks as the cheapest widely available insurer for the Tesla Model Y at $650 for minimum coverage and $2,562 for full coverage annually, placing it 21% below the Model Y average.
-Auto-Owners operates through independent agents in 26 states and does not offer a direct-to-consumer platform.
+Auto-Owners operates through independent agents in 26 states and doesn't offer a direct-to-consumer platform.
 The insurer does not offer Tesla-specific features but prices below most national competitors for Model Y coverage in its service area.

 American Family charges $1,077 per year for minimum coverage and $2,583 for full coverage on the Tesla Model Y, ranking third for full coverage and 20% below the national average.
 American Family writes policies in 19 states, primarily in the Midwest and West.
 The insurer offers a KnowYourDrive usage-based discount program that can cut premiums by up to 40% for low-mileage or safe-driving Model Y owners.